up-to-you/dev_notes/relational_db/JOIN_METHODS.md

 _It is very important that the smaller table fit in available memory.
 The cost will be reduced dramatically,_

-_because asymptotically it will equal to a single data read of two tables._
+_because asymptotically it will be equal to a single data read of two tables._

 ### SORT MERGE JOIN